lexican/lexican/README.md

-Hi, i am Adeyemo Adekunle by name.
-I Build 👷, I Ship 🚀 and Scale Products 📈.
+<b>Hi, i am Adeyemo Adekunle by name.
+I Build 👷, I Ship 🚀 and Scale Products 📈.</b>

 A Keen Software Engineer with necessary soft driven skills and determination to solve complex problems.
 Strong Javascript and java programming skills and excellent communication.
 I also love working in a team and taking a leadership role.
 I can fit into any role assigned to me be it Backend(Nodejs and Springboot) or frontend(ReactJs) and i am a fast learner that is willing and dedicated to learning a new tool or framework.